JuliaLinearAlgebra/InfiniteLinearAlgebra.jl/README.md

   ⋅     ⋅        ⋅        ⋅        ⋅        ⋅       ⋅        ⋅        ⋅
  ⋮                                         ⋮                                 ⋱
 ```
 The first row corresponds to specifying an initial condition.
-Thus we can determine $J_n(z)$ via solving the recurrence:
+Thus we can determine the Bessel functions via solving the recurrence:
 ```julia
 julia> A \ Vcat([besselj(1,z)], Zeros(∞))
 ∞-element LazyArrays.CachedArray{Float64,1,Array{Float64,1},Zeros{Float64,1,Tuple{InfiniteArrays.OneToInf{Int64}}}} with indices OneToInf():